V-Sekai-fire/fire-smol-slimes/README.md

 https://docs.shinebright.dev/diy/smol-slime.html

-So I saw some debate about 8 trackers vs 8+ trackers.
-And some information about recievers can support 8+.
+I saw some debate about eight trackers vs. 8+ trackers and information about receivers supporting 8+.
 How many trackers would you use for game development animation motion capture?

 Lyall (1st Stacked Smolslime) — Today at 12:05
 Receivers can support 8+, official is 8.
 Mileage above 8 may vary but for me it's fine